 When it comes time for a beach getaway, Oceanside is a must-see destination.
 Located in San Diego County, it’s within minutes of countless attractions in nearby San Diego but gives you a place to unwind and enjoy the small beach town atmosphere.

-At one time, the Oceanside Chamber of Commerce Slogan promoted this beach town with a huge billboard along Highway 101 “Tan Your Hide in Oceanside.”
-These days the Chamber of Commerce has a slightly different vision “Oceanside Classic California Beach Community..”
+At one time, the Chamber of Commerce Slogan promoted this beach town with a huge billboard along Highway 101 “Tan Your Hide in Oceanside.”
+These days the Chamber of Commerce has a slightly different vision “Oceanside Classic California Beach Community.

 No trip to Oceanside is complete with a stop at the California Surf Museum.
-Opened in 1986, it celebrates the 10-year history of surfing in California with exhibits, films, and participation in local events.
+Opened in 1986, it celebrates the history of surfing in California with exhibits, films, and participation in local events.
 Memberships are available to support the foundation.
-The museum is open daily and it located at 312 Pier View Way Oceanside, CA 92054
+The museum is open daily and is located at 312 Pier View Way Oceanside, CA 92054